dfornis/dfornis/content/post/predicting-search-data/index.md

 Regressions and scatter plots:
 ![](hits_regressions_plot2.png)

-Inspecting the plots reveals that there is a linear relationship between the variables.
-The virus search variable does well with 1 lag, while the train ticket search does better without a lag.
+Inspecting the plots revealed that there was a linear relationship between the variables.
+The virus search variable did well with 1 lag, while the train ticket search did better without a lag.
 This will likely depend a lot on the search queries used and on the reliability of Google's black box data.
 For the purpose of this experiment I stuck with the theory in order to be able to predict 1-step-ahead and continued with lagged variables.

 Next, preparing the data for model fitting.
 ```